inderbagga/Principles/README.md

    * It means that whenever we are writing a new functionality, we should not modify existing code.
 We should rather write new code which will be used by existing code.
    * We do this by creating abstractions, in languages such as kotlin we can use interfaces, this abstraction should then be injected where needed.
 The aim of this is to drive a modular design.

- ### Liskov substitution Principle
+ ### Liskov Substitution Principle
    In simple words, child class must be substitutable for the parent class.
    * Since child classes extended from the parent classes, they inherit their behavior.

+  ### Interface Segregation Principle
+    No client should be forced to depend on methods it does not use.
+    * It means that a class should contain as many minimum methods as possible.
+Any interface that class inherits should consist of methods which are required by the class.